jesusrmz19/jesusrmz19/README.md

 ### 🔭 I’m currently working on ...

-- I'm also working on a new blog post for my personal blog about my 4 year journey as a self-taught web developer
-- Also, I've been thinking about redoing my personal website to include my blog and new projects I've made
+- I already started rebuilding my personal website with NextJS, here's the [repo](https://github.com/jesusrmz19/jesusrmz).

 ### 🌱 I’m currently learning ...

-- I'm in the middle of the Wes Bos Advanced React Course
+- I finished almost all of Wes Bos Advanced React Course, there are a couple of modules that he hasn't finished
-- Learning more about GraphQL, Apollo, and the backend portion
+- Currently Learning Node.js and Express

 ### 📫 How to reach me: ...